rochars/byte-data/README.md

 Signed integers are [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).

 ### Strings
 Only UTF-8 strings with a max of 4 bytes per character are supported. **BOM** is kept untouched.
+Invalid characters are replace with *Unicode Character 'REPLACEMENT CHARACTER' (U+FFFD)*.

 ### Overflow and underflow
 Overflow or underflow on integers will throw *"Overflow."* and *"Underflow."* errors, respectively.